-- 2.1 This Protocol applies equally to Members and Substitute Members of the Committee, as provided for in the County Council's Constitution. - 2.2 Dealing with regulatory matters places upon Members a particular need for probity and they must ensure that only relevant considerations are taken into account. - 2.3 Members should not favour any individual or groups and must determine matters brought before the Committee in accordance with relevant policy and guidance.
-Whilst Members should take account of all views expressed, they should not favour any person, company, group or locality, nor put themselves in a position where they appear to do so. - 2.4 Members should not openly declare which way they intend to vote in advance of a Committee meeting, or give the impression that they have reached a final decision.
-To do so without all relevant information and views expressed at the Committee meeting would be unfair and prejudicial and may amount to predetermination. - 2.5 Members should reach their own conclusions after full consideration of all available information at Committee, rather than follow the lead of another Member. - 2.6 A Member should not use their position to further a private or personal interest, rather than the general public interest, or give the impression this is the case. - 2.7 All Members are required to comply with the provisions of the Members'

-Code of Conduct or any successor document and the Protocol for Member/Officer Relations or any successor document.
+- 2.3 Members should not favour any individual or groups and must determine matters brought before the Committee in accordance with relevant policy and guidance.
+Whilst Members should take account of all views expressed, they should not favour any person, company, group or locality, nor put themselves in a position where they appear to do so. - 2.4 Members should not openly and finally declare which way they intend to vote in advance of a Committee meeting.
+To do so without all relevant information and views would be unfair and prejudicial and may amount to maladministration. - 2.5 Members should reach their own conclusions after full consideration of all available information at Committee, rather than follow the lead of another Member. - 2.6 A Member should not use their position to further a private or personal interest, rather than the general public interest, or give the impression this is the case. - 2.7 All Members are required to comply with the provisions of the Members' Code of Conduct or any successor document and the Protocol for Member/Officer Relations or any successor document.